-Beltone Hearing Instruments are subjected to various tests in temperature and damp heating cycling between -25 C and +70C according to internal and industry standards.
+Beltone Hearing Instruments are subjected to various tests in temperature and damp heating cycling between -25°C and +70°C according to internal and industry standards.

-During transport or storage, the temperature should not exceed the limit values of -20C (68F) to 60C (140F) and relative humidity of 90% RH, non condensing (for limited time).
+During transport or storage, the temperature should not exceed the limit values of -20°C (68°F) to 60°C (140°F) and relative humidity of 90% RH, non condensing (for limited time).
 The air pressure between 500 and 1100 hPa (mbar) is appropriate.

-International warranty, service and repair
+International warranty, service and repairs

-Beltone provides a warranty on hearing instruments in the event of defects in workmanship or materials, as described in applicable warranty documentation.
+Beltone provides a warranty on hearing instruments in the event of defects in workmanship or materials, as described in applicable warranty documentation

 In its service policy, Beltone pledges to secure functionality at least equivalent to the original hearing instrument.

-As a signatory to the United Nations Global Compact initiative, Beltone is committed to doing this in line with environment-friendly best practices.
+As a signatory to the United Nations Global Compact initiative, Beltone is committed to doing this in line with environmentally-friendly best practices.
 Hearing instruments therefore, at Beltone's discretion, may be replaced by new products or products manufactured from new or serviceable used parts, or repaired using new or refurbished replacement parts.

 The warranty period of hearing instruments is designated on your warranty card, which is provided by your hearing care professional.

-For hearing instruments that require service, please contact your hearing care professional for assistance.
-Beltone hearing instruments that malfunction must be repaired by a Beltone qualified technician.
-Do not attempt to open the case of hearing instruments, as this will invalidate the warranty.
+If your Beltone hearing instrument malfunctions, it must be repaired by a qualified technician.
+Do not attempt to open the case of the hearing instrument since this would invalidate the warranty.
+If your Beltone hearing instrument requires service, please contact your hearing care professional for assistance.